-Peck is a doctoral student at Cornell University where he has earned the Otto R. Stahl Memorial Award in composition.
+Peck is currently a doctoral student at Cornell University where he earned the Otto R. Stahl Memorial Award in composition.
 He received his Master’s in Music from the University of Cincinnati College-Conservatory of Music.
 There, he was named the winner of the Composition Competition and was awarded the Scott Huston Award for composition.
 He received his Bachelor’s degree in Music Industry from Drexel University.